Skip to Content

 2. Internet users check their Facebook feeds rather than spending time with family.

-3. Snooze the alarm to sleep in 5 more minutes, not getting up to have ample time to get ready for work.
+3. Snooze the alarm to sleep in 5 more minutes, not getting up to have ample time to prepare for work.

 4. Eating unhealthy food and not sticking to a healthy diet.